 Many people believe DApps are the future of the Internet.
 They are comparable to normal apps, but the main difference is they run on a peer-to-peer network where no single individual or entity has control of the network.

 Businesses and services built on the EOS.IO blockchain accept EOS as a payment.

 There are now a growing number of DApps on the EOS.IO blockchain covering everything from games to social media and DeFi (Decentralized Finance).

-Selling your EOS also comes with varying levels of complexity depending on how you have purchased and stored your EOS.
+When you sell EOS it also comes with varying levels of complexity depending on how you have purchased and stored your EOS.

-If your EOS is stored in a digital wallet, you will need to send it to an exchange for sale and this will incur fees.
+If stored in a digital wallet, you will need to send it to crypto exchanges first before you can sell EOS and this will incur fees.

 If you bought EOS for trading purposes through a broker, the process is far simpler and generally incurs fewer fees.
 There are no coins to move and all your transactions are executed in a split second on the broker’s trading platform.